Cerebellum-Network/Freeport-Smart-Contracts/docs/FiatGateway.md

 #### `setExchangeRate(uint256 _cereUnitsPerPenny)` (public)

-Set the exchange rate between fiat (USD) and Davinci currency (CERE).
+Set the exchange rate between fiat (USD) and Freeport currency (CERE).

 The rate is given as number of CERE Units (with 10 decimals) per USD cent (1 penny).